laljarus/Motion-Planning-FCND/writeup.md

 a_star| This function implements the A* algorithm it calculates the optimal path for a given start and goal location in the grid using the defined drone actions and heuristic function. heuristic| This function defines the heuristic i.e. it calculates an a cost between the current position and the goal without considering the grid.
 In this project 2nd order vector norm is used as heuristic collinearity_check| This function takes in three points and checks if the three points lie in straight line by calculating the area of triangle formed by the three points.
-This function takes in epislon as parameter which is compared with the area and decided if the points lie in a straight line.
+This function takes in epislon as parameter which is compared with the area and decided if the points lie in a straight line. bresenham_collision_check| Given two points and grid this function checks if the line drawn between two points collide any obstacles in the grid prune_path_bresenham|For a given path and grid this function returns a pruned path by removing unneccasary points.
+This funciton works based on bresenham_collision_check. prune_path| For a given path and grid this function returns a pruned path by removing unneccasary points.
+This funciton works based on collinearity_check and bresenham_collision_check. find_start_goal| This function calculates the nearest starting and goal points in a graph for a given starting and goal points in the grid. find_waypoints| For a given 2D path this function calculates the heading angle of the drone in radians and returns the 3D waypoint along with the heading

 These scripts contain a basic planning implementation that includes...